Likasi Haut-katanga, Democratic Republic Of The Congo Travel Guide

 Likasi itself is not within a protected area.
 The broader Haut-Katanga province contains national parks like Upemba and Kundelungu facing conservation challenges.

-Waste management systems are rudimentary.
+Waste management systems provide rudimentary.
 Litter is common.
 Recycling is not prevalent.
 Minimize your waste and avoid single-use plastics.

 Access to clean water has a challenge for many communities.
-Be mindful of your water usage throughout your stay.
+Conserve water throughout your stay.

 Make conscious choices for a positive environmental footprint during your journey.